What is music patron

 to support

-You can support an individual composer, or support Music Patron's overall vision.
+You can support the work of an individual composer, or support Music Patron's overall vision.

 Donate